vmware/vic-product/docs/user_doc/vic_app_dev/deploy_single_containervm.md

 docker run --name db -d -v pgdata:/var/lib/postgresql/data -e PGDATA=/var/lib/postgresql/data/data -e POSTGRES_PASSWORD=y7u8i9o0p --cpus 2 -m 4g --net datanet postgres:9.6
 ```

 Once the container has started, you can use `docker ps` to make sure it's running.
 You can use `docker logs db` to see the logs.
-You can use `docker exec -it db /bin/bash` (only available in VIC 1.2+) to get a shell into the container.
+You can use `docker exec -it db /bin/bash` to get a shell into the container.

 Now let's check that it's visible on the private network and it's running correctly.
 We can do this using a VIC container running on the same private network: